Last Updated: August 17, 2024

 Television Career

 Immediately after retiring from coaching, John Madden began a long and illustrious career as a color commentator and analyst.
 He eventually worked for all four major networks, including Fox, CBS, ABC, and NBC.
-Eventually, he became one of the most sought-after television personalities in American sport, commanding multi-million dollar salaries.
+Eventually, he became one of the most sought-after television personalities in American sports, commanding multi-million dollar salaries.
 In order to entice him to join their network, NBC even offered to build Madden a "luxury train" (John Madden is famously averse to flying).

 Video Game Deal

 At the peak of his broadcasting career, John Madden was earning $8 million a year, which is the same as around $14 million today after adjusting for inflation.
-But even with that huge paycheck, Madden's years of coaching and commentating have been out-shined by his involvement in video games.
+But even with that huge paycheck, Madden's years of coaching and commentating have been outshined by his involvement in video games.
 In fact, the vast majority of John Madden's personal wealth came from the video game franchise that carries his name.

 Since 1988, Electronic Arts has been publishing NFL video games that bear his name and image.
 The series has been a major financial success year after year, selling more than 130 million copies to date.